pointless-lang/pointless/site/pages/stdlib/Overloads/index.md

 example, `List`, `Str`, and `Table` each contain a `reverse` function.
-Normally this wouldn't be a problem, but it gets tricky when we want to make those functions global; without a module prefix, how does the language know which version of the function we want to call?
+Normally this wouldn't be a problem, but it gets tricky when we want to make those functions global; without a module prefix, how does the language know which version of the function to call?

-To solve this, the standard library provides overloaded functions: global wrapper functions combining the functionality of two or more module functions with the same name.
+To solve this, the standard library provides overloaded functions: global wrapper functions combining two or more module functions with the same name.
 The overloaded function will choose which module function to call based on the type of the first argument it receives.
 For example, the function `Overloads.reverse(values)` will call `List.reverse(list)`, `Str.reverse(string)`, or `Table.reverse(table)` based on the type of `values`

 ```ptls